CBIIT/KDS/README.md

 Description:

-    KDS software shows the structural features in the kinase drug pockets that may distinguish one kinase from all others in the human kinome that may benefit the design of the kinase drugs with desired selectivity.
+    KDS software shows the structural features in the kinase drug pockets that may distinguish one kinase from all others in the human kinome that may benefit the design of the kinase drugs with the desired selectivity.
     It is developed by using the Unity (Unity 2021.3.8f1).
 The 3D assets in the software are generated by Blender 3.1 (python 3.10.2) and PyMol (2.5.2). @ Mingzhen Zhang 09/12/2022